adawongHL/offensive_security_F24/GRAND Hack Notes.md

 Goal: we have the compiled binary of a program.
 We want to exploit this binary somehow. e.g. to get protected info through digging through the binary

 ## Big-Pic, Mental Models
+- Function calls: stack
+Let's say we're within main(), and main() calls another function called A() At first, this is handled by the `call` assembly instruction.
+On the stack:
+- `call` the current instruction ptr gets pushed onto the stack.
+This is the return addr (original next instruction to be executed after we return to main from A
+- `call` updates instruction ptr to be the entry point of A()
+- A: push the current rbp onto stack.
+This is the base ptr of main's stack frame.
+Done such that we know where main's stack frame is when we return to main
+- A: update rbp <-- rsp; set stack base ptr to equal to current top of stack.
+Base of A's stack frame is now defined correctly
+- B: decrement rsp to grow A's stack frame, allowing enough space to house local variables and passed-in arguments (already in )